turingschool/front-end-curriculum/lessons/module-2/testing-tdd-mocha-and-chai.md

     // 1.
 "Setup"
     // Create the mock data we need to use in this test
-        // Instantiate an instance of our player
+        // Create a mock player
-        // Create variable to hold the correctWord we'll use for this test var player = new Player('Susan');
+        // Create variable to hold the correctWord we'll use for this test var player = {
+        name: 'Nick',
+        winningWords: []
+    };
     var correctWord = 'adore';

     // 2.
 "Execution"
-    // Run appropriate functions that execute the behavior indicated by our test title player.checkForWin('adore', correctWord);
+    // Run appropriate functions that execute the behavior indicated by our test title
+    // Pass it the required arguments needed to test the specific path/scenario we're trying to test checkForWin('adore', correctWord, player);

     // 3.
 "Assertion"
     // Make an assertion to verify that after executing certain functions, we end up with what we expect expect(player.winningWords).to.deep.equal(['adore']);
   });

+  //Lets breakdown a sad path!
+    // 'it block' contains the context of each specific test it('should not update player\'s winningWords when answer is incorrect', () => {

+    // 1.
+"Setup"
+    // Create the mock data we need to use in this test
+        // Create a mock player
+        // Create variable to hold the correctWord we'll use for this test var player = {
+        name: 'Ben',
+        winningWords: []
+    };
+    var correctWord = 'adore';

+    // 2.
+"Execution"
+    // Run appropriate functions that execute the behavior indicated by our test title
+    // Pass it the required arguments needed to test the specific path/scenario we're trying to test
+        //This time we will pass an incorrect guess for the first argument to test the sad path checkForWin('spend', correctWord, player);

+    // 3.
+"Assertion"
+    // Make an assertion to verify that after executing certain functions, we end up with what we expect expect(player.winningWords).to.deep.equal([]);
   });
+});
 ```

 <section class="call-to-action">
 ### In Your Notebook
-  1. Could we use one of the following assertion statements instead?
+  1. Could we use one of the following assertion statements in our first it block instead?
 Why/why not?
     `expect(player.winningWords)to.be.an('array');`
     `expect(player.winningWords.length).to.equal(1);`
-  1. How would we write our test for the sad path (if playerWord is not the correctWord)?
+  1. How would we write our tests for testing what the function returns (happy and sad path)?
+  1. Is this function pure?
+Why or why not?
 </section>

 <section class="note">